MicroRNA loaded extracellular vesicles affect tumor microenvironment in Tumor on a chip

 + Co-culture of glioblastoma cells with different immune cells

 – The same old story, they used PDMS but performed no investigation of the extracellular vesicle penetration into PDMS.

 – They had to refresh the media in the chips manually everyday although the co-culture was for 4 days.

 Have any questions?
-Leave a comment below.
+Leave a comment below or contact us.